 And, if you are not much of a DIYer yourself, or maybe you are simply a very busy pet parent, no worries, we've got you covered too.

 Looking for more cat care guides?
 No problem, you can either scroll down all the way to the further reading section or visit my blog.
-Spoiler alert, it is packed with resources 😁.
+Another spoiler alert here, it is packed with useful resources 😁.

 Happy reading and sharing!